-Royalty expense under the License Agreement amounted to \$583,333 for the second quarter of 2016 and \$833,333 for the first six months of 2016, and is included in selling expense on the accompanying condensed consolidated statements of operations.
-The balance of the committed royalty expense for 2016 amounts to \$583,333 for each of the remaining two quarters of 2016.
+Royalty expense under the License Agreement was \$588,333 for the second quarter of 2016 and \$750,000 for the second quarter of 2017, and royalty expense is included in selling expense on the accompanying condensed consolidated statements of operations.
+The balance of the committed royalty expense for 2017 amounts to \$750,000 for each of the remaining two quarters of 2017.